Skip to content

 The collision detection algorithm that is used in this game is a relatively simple one.
 The code is checking whether the images of the Actors overlap each other.
 Those images are square 32 x 32 pixels but the image of Muncher does not use the entire square because Muncher is a circle.
 This means there are "blank" areas that surround Muncher in each corner.
 Our collision detection algorithm does not distinguish between the coloured in parts of the image and the blank areas, considering them all as Muncher.
 Therefore, it a ghost overlaps with one of these blank areas, it still registers as a collision.
 Later projects will look at implementing more advanced collision detection algorithms that offer higher fidelity.

-Walls to negotiate
+Step 10: Walls to negotiate

 The play area needs some walls to make it more difficult for Muncher to avoid the ghosts.
 Two different images will be required for the walls.
 One is 128 x 32 pixels (representing a horizontal wall) and the other is 32 x 128 pixels (representing a vertical wall).
 You can create your own images using a paint program that supports transparency (all the images provided here were created using PixilArt) or you can use my images that are provided below.